Some Funny Car History

 Most of the Funny Cars on the East Coast were painted by Bob Gerdes of Circus Custom paint in Lyndhurst , NJ .

 Today the building is still standing , but now it is just a simple body shop.
-This shop is only 15 minutes from me , when I found it , I just stood there and imagined what is was like with a shop and parking lot filled with funny car bodies, & all the flake and candy paint jobs shining in the sun .
+This shop is only 15-minutes from m , when I found it, I just stood there and imagined what is was like with a shop and parking lot filled with funny car bodies, & all the flake and candy paint jobs shining in the sun .

 There is more to come , I just wanted to get this posted .